Tanzania: Outcry after President Samia calls women footballers 'flat-chested' | DW | 25.08.2021

 But for Sanna Garraway, a soccer player at FC St. Pauli in Hamburg, the president's statement and her concerns about the future of female players is not very much of a surprise.
 "It is precisely these stereotypes that the Tanzanian women players told us about, and it is the typical prejudices they encounter that lead to structural and social barriers," Garraway said as she referred to a sports exchange with the Simba Queens Club players in Dar es Salaam two years ago.

-They also discussed gender equality during a workshop sponsored by Germany's ministry for economic cooperation.
-Garraway said that the question of their financial independence or the perspective after their soccer career was also a problem that the female players deal with.
+During the exchange, they also discussed gender equality during a workshop sponsored by Germany's ministry for economic cooperation.
+Garraway said that the question of financial independence or the perspectives after their soccer career was over was also a problem that the female players deal with.

 "As a woman, this is much more difficult to achieve.
 But, at the same time, male professional footballers do not have to worry about this, as the salary differences are still high, especially in football," Garraway told DW.

 According to Garraway, Tanzania's national women's team is very successful.
-Moreover, people should not forget that the president is supporting women in sports. " I find it particularly disappointing that on the one hand, the president promotes women in sports and at the same time serves these stereotypes."
+Moreover, people should not forget that the president is supporting women in sports. " I find it particularly disappointing that on the one hand, the president promotes women in sports and at the same time employs these stereotypes," she said.

 This is a dilemma for a local female soccer coach in Tanzania, who finds it difficult to talk about these two seemingly contradictory sides to President Samia.
 Choosing to stay anonymous, she stressed that she is very content that the president is sponsoring the first Women's Championship in East Africa: "We can really build up a lot on this."